-When the switch is in the O (DOOR) position 2, the interior lights will stay on for about 30 seconds when:
+When the switch is in the O position (2), the interior lights will stay on for about 30 seconds when:

-- The doors are unlocked by the keyfob, a key or the power door lock switch while all doors are closed and the ignition switch is in the OFF position. - The driver's door is opened and then closed while the key is removed from the ignition switch. - The key is removed from the ignition switch while all doors are closed.
+- The doors are unlocked by the keyfob, a key or the power door lock switch while all doors are closed and the ignition switch is in the OFF position. - The driver's door is opened and then closed while the key is removed from the ignition switch. - The key is removed from the ignition switch while all doors are closed. - 2-46 Instruments and controls